kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-2.md

 }
 ```

 There are a few things to note here.
-First, in `enable_raw_mode`, we are using `termion` to set the standard output into raw mode.
+First, we are using `termion` to set the standard output into raw mode.
 But why are we modifying `stdout` to change how we read from `stdin`?
 The answer is that terminals have their states controlled by the writer, not the reader.
 The writer is used to draw on the screen or move the cursor, so it is also used to change the mode as well.

-Second, we are unwrapping the value retunred from termion, and then we are returning the result to `main` - where we are not using it.
+Second, we are unwrapping the value returned from termion, and then we are returning the result to `main` - where we are not using it.
 Why?
 Because `into_raw_mode` returns a `RawTerminal` which, once it goes out of scope, will reset the terminal into canonical mode, so we need to keep it around.
 You can try it out by removing `let _stdout =` - the terminal won't stay in raw mode.
 We are actually telling the rust compiler (and others reading our code) that we want to hold on to `_stdout` even though we are not using it by prefixing the variable with an underscore.

 ## Display keypresses